Spousal Support and Alimony are Among the Most Contested, Complicated Issues of All Divorce Law

 At Lawrence R. Surinak Ltd., we consider you a partner in your case.
 As such, you’ll always be kept up-to-date and informed as to what’s going on in your case and how issues, such as spousal maintenance, work.

-If you would like to learn more about spousal maintenance or would like to set up your free 30-minute consultation to meet with Larry personally to discuss your needs, contact us at 630-470-9990 or request an appointment online.
+If you would like to learn more about spousal maintenance consult or you can meet with Larry personally to discuss your needs, contact us now at 630-470-9990 or fill up our form below so we can reach you.
 We look forward to speaking with you and offering our 35 years of expertise to your benefit on issues such as spousal maintenance and beyond.